CHTC/chtc-website-source/_uw-research-computing/resources-after-graduation.md

 Assuming there are no concerns about your access, CHTC staff will follow up when your CHTC account and NetID have been reactivated.

 ## **Recommendations**
-* We highly recommend reaching out to CHTC staff before your NetID expires.
-The longer your NetID has been expired, the more difficult it is for CHTC staff to reactivate it.
-In some cases, it may be required to create a new NetID.
+* We highly recommend reaching out to CHTC staff before your NetID expires, if possible.
 * As a reminder, CHTC accounts are deactivated and user data is erased after a user is no longer actively using their account (~1 year of inactivity).
 It’s important to always maintain a copy of your data somewhere else, especially if you may need to revisit it after graduation (e.g. manuscript revisions).